ansonl/ansonl.github.io/_posts/2022-09-26-navadmin-viewer-update-extended-access.md

 **The iOS version of NAVADMIN Viewer still lets ALL users access the 3 latest messages.** I added Extended Access as an in-app purchase to unlock access to all remaining messages.
 All users can continue searching through all messages and see which messages contain their search term but Extended Access is needed to view the full message.

-*Android and Web versions of NAVADMIN Viewer continue to be free to use as this time but NAVADMIN Viewer on iOS is the flagship version that gets new features first.*
+*Android and Web versions of NAVADMIN Viewer continue to be free to use as this time.
+NAVADMIN Viewer on iOS is the flagship version that gets new features first.*

 **If you find NAVADMIN Viewer helpful and that it saves you time and frustration *(AKA it accelerates your life)*, please consider supporting development and operations by getting Extended Access for $4.99/year.**